BreakawayConsulting/echronos/docs/brkawy_rpi3b_readme.md

 The *machine-rpi3b.example.hello* specifies the system that should be built.

-Note: Currently this is the only example shipping with this release.

 This example system is specified by the file `share\packages\machine-rpi3b\example\hello.prx`.

 If the build succeeded then the output file shall be created as `out\machine-rpi3b\example\hello\system`